sethta/no-page-comment/readme.txt

 = I want to quickly disable all trackbacks throughout my blog posts.
 Is this possible? =

 Of course, although *it is highly recommended that you backup your blog's database prior to completing this step*.
 Go to the 'No Page Comment' settings page and scroll to the bottom of the page.
-There is an area that will allow you to either enable or disble both comments and trackbacks for any post type you have installed on your blog.
+There is an area that will allow you to either enable or disable both comments and trackbacks for any post type you have installed on your blog.

 == Screenshots ==

-1. The Settings page on a fresh WordPress 3.5 installation
+1. The Settings page on a fresh WordPress 3.8 installation

 == Changelog ==

+= 1.0 =
+* UPDATE: Rewrite plugin to decrease code bloat
+* UPDATE: Remove javascript dependency by default for WordPress versions 3.4 and up
+* UPDATE: Fix settings so they are not dependent on WordPress's comment settings
+* UPDATE: Fix settings page so it displays responsively
+* NEW: Add support for attachments
+* NEW: Update discussion options page to include link to No Page Comment settings page
+* NEW: Prepare plugin for translation into other languages

 = 0.3 =
 * NEW: Add ability to enable/disable all comments or trackbacks on any specific custom post type.
 It is highly recommended that you backup your blog's database prior to doing this.